Yazdegerd I: Persecution

-At the end of Yazdegerd's reign, his tolerance of the Christians was tested by their recklessness.
+Reckless acts by the Christians tested Yazdegerd I's tolerance toward them at the end of his reign.
 Abda, the bishop of Ohrmazd-Ardashir in Khuzestan, and a band of Christian priests and laity levelled a Zoroastrian fire temple in c.
 419–420; the court summoned them to answer for their actions.
 Yazdegerd was said to ask Abda, "Since you are the chief and leader of these men, why do you allow them to despise our kingdom, to transgress against our command, and to act in accordance with their own will?
 Do you demolish and destroy our houses of worship and the foundations of our fire temples, which we have received from the fathers of our fathers to honor?"
 Although Abda hesitated to answer, a priest in his entourage replied: "I demolished the foundation and extinguished the fire because it is not a house of God, nor is the fire the daughter of God."
 Demolishing a fire temple was reportedly a way of broadcasting the "victory of Christianity."

 Abda refused to have the fire temple rebuilt, and he and his entourage were executed.
 At another location, a priest had a sacred fire put out and celebrated mass there.
 Yazdegerd I, forced to yield to pressure from the Zoroastrian priesthood, changed his policy towards the Christians and ordered them persecuted.
 Probably due to his change of policy, Yazdegerd appointed Mihr Narseh of the Suren family as his minister (wuzurg framadar).
 This brief persecution did not mar Yazdegerd I's representation in Christian sources, some of which justified his actions.

 Relations with the Jews

 The Jews of Iran were treated so generously and respectfully by Yazdegerd I that their exilarch called him the new Cyrus the Great, who liberated the Jews from captivity in Babylon.
-Although Yazdegerd reportedly greeted the rabbis pleasantly and quoted scriptures to them, the report may be the product of biased Jewish historiography.
+Although Yazdegerd was reportedly kind to the rabbis and quoted scriptures to them, this account may have been a fabrication of Jewish historiography.
 He had a Jewish wife, Shushandukht, the daughter of the exilarch.
 The identity of her father is obscure; he may have been Mar Kahana I, Mar Yemar, or Mar Zutra.
 The Middle Persian geography text Šahrestānīhā ī Ērānšahr (The Provincial Capitals of Iran) reports that Yazdegerd had Jews settled in Spahan at Shushandukht's request, and she was the mother of his son Bahram V. According to the Iranologist Ernst Herzfeld, the Tomb of Esther and Mordechai in Hamadan was not the burial site of Esther and Mordechai but that of Shushandukht.